Applying for a Withdrawal Agreement Residence Permit

 Your card will then be prepared and sent directly to your home address.

-As stated above, some of you who already applied under the No Deal portal that was briefly opened last year, already have applications in the system and these will be processed so you do not need to reapply.
+As stated above, some of you who applied under the No Deal portal that was briefly opened in late 2019/ early 2020, already have applications in the system and these will be processed so you do not need to reapply.
 Your Préfecture will contact you for an appointment to provide photographs and fingerprints.
 The exception to this is if you have moved house and are now in a different département.

 How much does it cost?